Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 If the model is in continuous motion, the "continuous" button is GREEN, you can switch from one mode of motion to another - translate to rotate or vice versa - just by clicking on the appropriate translate/rotate button, and the model instantly responds.
 Similarly, all of the controls will work interactively when you are in "continuous" mode, and you can move the model in whatever motion mode, in whatever direction, just by clicking on the appropriate control button.

 You can change the size of the rotation/translation unit by clicking on the appropriate "motion Unit" button.
-There is also a "textbox", with the cursor blinking in it, that you can use to input any other motion unit size you wish.
-If you actually change the number in that textbox, then the motion unit size is changed to that value immediately, and the textbox becomes green.
-If you wish to change the motion unit size from the start-up value of "1" (that button will be green), to that number prsent in the textbox, just double-click on the textbox, rather that retyping the already-present number.
-Upon double-clicking, the textbox goes green and the new unit becomes effective.
+There is also a "text box", with the cursor blinking in it, that you can use to input any other motion unit size you wish.
+If you actually change the number in that text box, then the motion unit size is changed to that value immediately, and the text box becomes green.
+If you wish to change the motion unit size from the start-up value of "1" (that button will be green), to that number present in the text box, just double-click on the text box, rather that retyping the already-present number.
+Upon double-clicking, the text box goes green and the new unit becomes effective.

 Return to the menu